Kotwice/cls-grav/README.md

 ## The project allows to solve N-body task of Newton calssical gravitation law in 2D and 3D configuration.

-## Following frameforks and packege managers were used:
+## Following frameworks and packege managers were used:
 ### jquery
 ### flask
 ### poetry